JacobLef/TheVault/README.md

 TheVault is a custom relational database engine built from scratch in Java, designed to power a multi-bank banking application.
-This project implements core database concepts including custom B+ Tree data structures for efficient storage and retrieval, a complete relational schema with tables and indexes, password salting and hashing, and a clean MVC architecture supporting multiple concurrent users.
+This project implements core database concepts including custom B+ Tree data structures for efficient storage and retrieval, a complete relational schema with tables and indexes, password salting and hashing, and a clean MVC architecture supporting multiple concurrent users with a monolithic banking architecture.

 The system features a banking domain with full CRUD operations for users and accounts, secure authentication, transaction logging, and multi-bank management capabilities.
 Built with Docker